beatriceparodi/ngsSim-simulation/README.md

 2. Second, what about the depth?
-If you want to generate data with all the same depth, for instance 4x, you`ll have -depth 4.
+If you want to generate data with all the same depth, for instance 4x, you`ll have `-depth 4` .
 Otherwise, if you want to generate data with individual depths per line, here what you need to do:

   * Set a path for your depths with